rizavelioglu/challenge-aido_RL-IL/tutorials/README.md

 ![show maps](images/tile_coordinates_zigzag_dists.png)

 - The coordinates assigned to each tile are the `tile coordinates` .
-So you can see that the origin is the left-most bottom part of the map.
+So you can see that the origin is the tile that is on left-most bottom part of the map.

 > Another important fact about tile coordinates is the relation it has with the **position of the car**.
 We can reach the current position of the car through the environment: `env.cur_pos` gives the `(x,y,z)` coordinates of the car.
+That returned position tells where the car is, see the following examples:

 - On the right-hand-side of the figure, we calculate the `env.cur_pos`--> `tile_coordinates` is multiplied with the `road_tile_size`.

     - Say that the car is in the middle of the tile `(3,6)`.
-Then the car's position is calculated to be `[2.0475, 3.8025]`.
+Then the car's position is calculated to be `[2.0475, 3.8025]`(see figure above).
     Therefore the `env.cur_pos` variable in that point would be `[2.0475, 0, 3.8025]`.

     - Another example: The mid-point of the tile `(2,7)` is `[1.4625, 4.3875]`.
 Therefore the `env.cur_pos` variable in that point would be `[1.4625, 0, 4.3875]`.

-    - y value is always 0, because that's how the environment is built (2-D map), see the coordinate axis in the middle of the image.
+    - `y` coordinate is always 0, because that's how the environment is built (2-D map), see the coordinate axis in the middle of the image.